Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - **[Streamlit](https://docs.streamlit.io/)**: The Streamlit [documentation](https://docs.streamlit.io/) served as the foundation for building our interactive web application interface.
 - [**Streamlit Installation and Setup**](https://docs.streamlit.io/get-started/installation/command-line): The Streamlit installation and setup instructions were adapted from the official [Streamlit documentation and command-line guide](https://docs.streamlit.io/get-started/installation/command-line), which provides comprehensive guidance for getting started with Streamlit applications.
 - [**Streamlit (Create an App)**](https://docs.streamlit.io/get-started/tutorials/create-an-app) : The structure of this project's Streamlit application draws from the official [**"Create an App" tutorial**](https://docs.streamlit.io/get-started/tutorials/create-an-app)— a detailed guide for developing multi-page data applications.
+- [**Mean Absolute Error (MAE)**](https://www.kaggle.com/discussions/general/413103): The implementation of the Mean Absolute Error metric was based on the documentation from Scikit-learn's metrics module and Kaggle discussions about error metrics in regression problems.
+- [**R² Score (Coefficient of Determination)**](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html): The implementation of the R² Score metric was based on the documentation from Scikit-learn's metrics module for evaluating regression model performance.